DENIM NOSTALGIA

 20th century

-When Strauss and Davis’s patent ended in 1890, other manufacturers were free to reproduce the style.
-OshKosh B’Gosh entered the market in 1895, Blue Bell (later Wrangler) in 1904 and Lee in 1911.
+With the expiration of Strauss and Davis’s patent in 1890, other manufacturers entered the market, including OshKosh B’Gosh (1895), Blue Bell (later Wrangler) (1904), and Lee (1911).

 1920s